-The genes associated with MELAS are contained in mitochondrial DNA.
-Mitochondria are structures within cells that convert the energy from food into a form that cells can use.
-Although most DNA is packaged in chromosomes within the nucleus, mitochondria also have a small amount of their own DNA (known as mitochondrial DNA or mtDNA).
+MELAS can result from mutations in one of several genes, including MT-ND1, MT-ND5, MT-TH, MT-TL1, and MT-TV.
+These genes are found in the DNA of cellular structures called mitochondria, which convert the energy from food into a form that cells can use.
+Although most DNA is packaged in chromosomes within the nucleus, mitochondria also have a small amount of their own DNA, known as mitochondrial DNA or mtDNA.

 Some of the genes related to MELAS provide instructions for making proteins involved in normal mitochondrial function.
-These proteins are part of a large enzyme complex in mitochondria that helps convert oxygen and simple sugars to energy.
+These proteins are part of a large enzyme complex in mitochondria that helps convert oxygen, fats, and simple sugars to energy.
 Other genes associated with this disorder provide instructions for making molecules called transfer RNAs (tRNAs), which are chemical cousins of DNA.
 These molecules help assemble protein building blocks called amino acids into full-length, functioning proteins within mitochondria.

 Mutations in a particular transfer RNA gene, MT-TL1, cause more than 80 percent of all cases of MELAS.
 These mutations impair the ability of mitochondria to make proteins, use oxygen, and produce energy.
-Researchers have not determined how changes in mitochondrial DNA lead to the specific signs and symptoms of MELAS.
+Researchers have not determined how changes in mtDNA lead to the specific signs and symptoms of MELAS.
 They continue to investigate the effects of mitochondrial gene mutations in different tissues, particularly in the brain.

 This condition is inherited in a mitochondrial pattern, which is also known as maternal inheritance.
-This pattern of inheritance applies to genes contained in mitochondrial DNA.
-Because egg cells, but not sperm cells, contribute mitochondria to the developing embryo, only females pass mitochondrial conditions to their children.
-Mitochondrial disorders can appear in every generation of a family and can affect both males and females, but fathers do not pass mitochondrial traits to their children.
+This pattern of inheritance applies to genes contained in mtDNA.
+Because egg cells, but not sperm cells, contribute mitochondria to the developing embryo, children can only inherit disorders resulting from mtDNA mutations from their mother.
+These disorders can appear in every generation of a family and can affect both males and females, but fathers do not pass traits associated with changes in mtDNA to their children.